 Plattner's passions in life are sports, business and science.
-At SAP, he currently serves as Chairman of the Supervisory Board and as Chief Software Advisor, where he concentrates on defining the medium and long-term technology strategy of SAP.
-He also currently is the head of the Technology Committee of the SAP Supervisory Board, serving over two decades in the role after being named to the position in May of 2003.
+After co-founding SAP in 1972, he served as CEO until 2003.
+Until he stepped down in May 2024, he served as Chairman of the Supervisory Board and as Chief Software Advisor, where he concentrated on defining the medium and long-term technology strategy of SAP.
+Plattner also was the head of the Technology Committee of the SAP Supervisory Board for over two decades.